 Supplements are not only NOT needed, but they will interfere with restoring your proper homeostasis including vitamin and mineral levels.

 You are going to need to ignore common held beliefs around daily requirements of x,y, and z.

-Here’s the thing: daily requirements for a SAD diet can’t be strapped onto a carnivore diet.
+Daily requirements for a SAD diet can’t be strapped onto a carnivore diet.
 When you add sugar and plants to a diet the body has to compensate and external supplementation might make sense to balance and help the assault from these foods.
 This does not translate to someone on a carnivore diet.
 Proper nutrient blood levels in a carnivore necessarily must be different than non-carnivores.

-I already know – you’re going to be tempted to continue taking your MCT, BPC, whey protein, collagen, creatine, BCAAs, beta alanine, caffeine, magnesium, zinc, B vitamins, fish oils, D3, C, and probiotic – but do an experiment – set them aside.
+You might be tempted to continue taking your MCT, BPC, whey protein, collagen, creatine, BCAAs, beta alanine, caffeine, magnesium, zinc, B vitamins, fish oils, D3, C, and probiotic – but do an experiment – set them aside.